-• Alarm . for configuring Alarm handling • Schedule . for configuring Time Schedules • History . for configuring Histories (Plots) • kitControl . for creating control logic in Saia PCD® Supervisor • bajaui . for configuring Graphics and accessing default images • kitPx . for configuring Graphics and accessing default images • kitHVAC . for configuring Graphics and accessing default images • kitPxN4Svg . for configuring Graphics and accessing default images • WebChart . for configuring Graphics and accessing default images • SBCOfflineEngineering service to import easily resources of a Saia PCD device from PG5 project • sbc . for devices and points • sbclconGallery . for images to build user screens • honBACnetUtilities for getting detailed information of BACnet points.
+• Alarm . for configuring Alarm handling • Schedule . for configuring Time Schedules • History . for configuring Histories (Plots) • kitControl . for creating control logic in Saia PCD® Supervisor • bajaui . for configuring Graphics and accessing default images. • kitPx . for configuring Graphics and accessing default images. • kitHVAC . for configuring Graphics and accessing default images. • kitPxN4Svg . for configuring Graphics and accessing default images. • WebChart . for configuring Graphics and accessing default images. • SBCOfflineEngineering service to import easily resources of a Saia PCD device from PG5 project • sbc . for devices and points. • sbclconGallery . for images to build user screens.